wywyWang/Legal-tech-2021/README.md

 Note that you should modify function in `recommend_similar` to specify what mode you want to test.

 ## Contributors
+Our team is composed of Wei-Wei Du, Wei-Yao Wang, Li June Wei, Yi-Han Yang.
 Part of the codes are contributed from [Wei-Wei Du](https://github.com/wwweiwei).

 ## Citation and Contact